Doteveryone/eol-gift-exchange-phone-line/README.md

 Clone the repository and run `bundle install` from the project’s root.

 To try out the call you will need to set up a Twilio account and point it to the app.

+## Inspecting the records on Heroku

+Run `heroku run console` to load the interactive Ruby environment.